oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ## <a name="TypeFacets" href="#TypeFacets">7.2 Type Facets</a>

-Facets modify or constrain the acceptable values of a model element's type.
+Facets modify or constrain the acceptable values for a model element of a given type.

 For single-valued model elements the facets apply to the value of the model element.
 For collection-valued model elements the facets apply to the items